mbsa-tud/tsad_platform/README.md

 To add more models to the platform (deep-learning, classic machine learning and statistical), proceed as follows:

 1. Define the `modelOptions` struct mentioned before.
 You can create a `.json` file (use the `tsad_platform_config_all.json` file as reference or add your model to this file directly) as mentioned above to be able to load your model into the platform.
-Alternativeley, edit on of the following files: `ModelSelection_DNN.mlapp`, `ModelSelection_CML.mlapp`, `ModelSelection_S.mlapp`.
+Alternativeley, edit on of the following files within the `src > pupup_apps` folder: `ModelSelection_DNN.mlapp`, `ModelSelection_CML.mlapp`, `ModelSelection_S.mlapp`.
 Use other examples in those files as a guideline on how to add your model.
 2. Add the training and detection function calls to the source code of the platform.
 See [below](#add-deep-learning-anomaly-detection-models) for a detailed explanation.
 3. (optional) Enable optimization for your model: [Enable optimization](#optional-enable-optimization-for-your-model).
 4. (optional) If you require the data to be transformed in another way as provided by the platform, see [below](#optional-data-preparation) for more information.
 5. (optional) Add a custom threshold: [Add custom threshold](#optional-custom-threshold).

+**NOTE** The process for deep-learning and classic machine-learning (and statistical) models slightly differs.
+See [Add deep-learning anomaly detection models](#add-deep-learning-anomaly-detection-models) and [Add classic machine learning or statistical anomaly detection algorithms](#add-classic-machine-learning-or-statistical-anomaly-detection-algorithms) for more information.

 #### Add deep-learning anomaly detection models

-It's recommended to implement the deep-learning models using functions from MATLAB's deep-learning Toolbox and using the data preparation methods provided by the platform (this data preparation mode is enabled by default and nothing needs to be done other than adding the `dataType` field to the `modelOptions` struct (see above)).
+It's recommended to implement the deep-learning models using functions from MATLAB's Deep Learning Toolbox and using the data preparation methods provided by the platform (this data preparation mode is enabled by default and nothing needs to be done other than adding the `dataType` field to the `modelOptions` struct (see [above](#the-modeloptions-struct))).
 To add a new DL model, follow these steps:

 1. **Define the layers**: Go to the folder `tsad_platform > src > models_and_training > deep_learning` and open the file `getLayers.m`.
 Add a new option in the main *switch* statement for the name of your model: